 These were all relatively small changes, but they made the D2C plan stronger.
 It was like when Marty McFly got the 1950s version of his parents back together in the first movie.
 You only need a few small changes to make a big difference in the future.

 Meet Brian from the IT team

 So, we got the sales team on board.
 Next up with D2C challenges was the IT team.
-We needed IT skills on this project.
+We needed IT skills for this project.

-Brian who headed up the IT team was another experienced manager.
+Brian, who headed up the IT team, was another experienced manager.
 Experience can be a mixed blessing.
 It brings expertise and knowledge, which is good.
-But it can also stop many people being open-minded about new opportunities.
+But it can also stop many people from being open-minded about new opportunities.

 Brian told us the IT team’s role was to support the current business.

 Top priority was supporting SAP, the business’s Enterprise Resource Planning (ERP) portal.
 Next priority was the technical infrastructure to support the business.
 For example, servers and networks to store our data, and hardware like laptops and mobile phones.
 Anything outside those wasn’t a priority for him.

 He was also under constant pressure to keep IT costs down while keeping service levels up.